tldr-pages/tldr/pages/common/sort.md

 `sort -n {{path/to/file}}`

-- Sort the passwd file by the 3rd field, numerically:
+- Sort the passwd file by the 3rd field, numerically and using ":" as a field separator:

 `sort -t: -k 3n /etc/passwd`